pointnetwork/pointnetwork.github.io/website/docs/learn/learn-index.md

 slug: ../learn-index
 ---

 Welcome to the Learner's Portal of the Point Network Wiki.
-Here you will find information and guides covering the architecture of a node, layer 2 payments, point deployer, storage layer as well as plenty of video tutorials.
+Here you will find information and guides covering the architecture of a node, point deployer, storage layer as well as our Point Academy video tutorials.

 ## Architecture